Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Cons:

 Sequence represents WeightWatchers' entry into the prescription weight loss medication market, combining traditional lifestyle coaching with physician-prescribed semaglutide.
-Launched in 2023, the program integrates WeightWatchers' decades of behavioral change expertise with medical weight management, targeting patients who want both medication support and comprehensive lifestyle modification.
+Launched in 2023, the program integrates WeightWatchers' decades of behavioral change expertise with medical weight management, targeting patients who want both medication support and thorough lifestyle modification.

-The platform distinguishes itself by pairing prescription medication with WeightWatchers' established coaching methodology, including access to the WeightWatchers app, community support, and personalized nutrition guidance.
+Take the Assessment →The platform distinguishes itself by pairing prescription medication with WeightWatchers' established coaching methodology, including access to the WeightWatchers app, community support, and personalized nutrition guidance.
 This hybrid approach appeals to patients who view weight management as requiring both medical intervention and behavioral change support.

 Pricing Structure: Sequence charges a flat $297 monthly fee that includes brand-name semaglutide (Ozempic or Wegovy), clinician consultations, and access to WeightWatchers coaching resources.
 The pricing remains consistent regardless of dosage level, which can provide cost predictability as doses increase over time.
-However, the program requires a minimum three-month commitment, unlike FormBlends' month-to-month flexibility.
+But the program requires a minimum three-month commitment, unlike FormBlends' month-to-month flexibility.

 Medication Options: The service exclusively offers brand-name semaglutide, either Ozempic (diabetes indication) or Wegovy (weight management indication), depending on patient eligibility and insurance considerations.
 While this limits medication variety compared to FormBlends, it ensures patients receive FDA-approved formulations with established safety profiles and clinical efficacy data.